marianelia-g/se_project_aroundtheus/README.md

 This webpage features a responsive web designs for popular screen sizes.
 A 3x2 card grid layout is available for large to medium screen widths.For users who prefer smaller screens like smartphones and tablets, a mobile layout is available with a 2x3 or 1x6 card grid with a vertical profile header.

 JavaScript was used to validate forms, open pop-up modals, activate and disable buttons.
-As well as, edit forms, and add or delete custome photo cards.
+As well as, edit forms, and add or delete custom photo cards.

 ### Project features